11 REASONS TO VISIT QUÉBEC CITY, QC

 Maffeo Sutton Park

-If you keep walking, you’ll get to Maffeo Sutton Park (100 Comox Rd, Nanaimo, BC V9R 3H7), that overlooks the Nanaimo Harbour, and is a great place for picnics and community events.
-It also has a swimming area, playground, walking trails, as well as the Nanaimo city sign!
+If you keep walking, you’ll get to Maffeo Sutton Park that overlooks Nanaimo Harbour.
+It’s a great place for picnics and community events and has a swimming area, playground, walking trails, as well as the Nanaimo city sign!

-Harbourfront Walkway continues almost all the way to the BC Ferries Departure Bay Terminal, so feel free to just keep walking.
+Harbourfront Walkway continues almost all the way to the BC Ferries Departure Bay Terminal.

 Swimming area by Maffeo Sutton Park and more cool street art!